[Other doc versions]

 Forks provide an alternative workflow to using branches, for where particular developers have restricted (read-only) access to a repository.
 See Workflow strategies in Stash for more information.

 You can fork a repository into any other project in Stash for which you have admin access.
-You can also create personal forks and give other developers access to that using repository permissions.
+You can also create personal forks and give other developers access by using repository permissions.

-You can create a fork for any repository that you can see in Stash (that is, for which you have 'read' permission).
+You can create a fork for any project or repository that you can see in Stash (that is, for which you have 'read' permission).

 Pull requests for forks in Stash work just the way you'd expect.
 See Using pull requests in Stash.